codeworks-js/kata-js-magic-lamp/README.md

 But first intall the dependencies with `npm install`.
 Thanks.

+PS : the last test is the hard part.
+If you don't pass it, you have implemented the method `fillTheLampToAlmostBeTheRichestManInTheWorld()`, but your still rich so you can be satisfied.
+If your more of an Uncle Scrooge, complete the last test !

 ## You're the richest man in the world !

 That's it, there's nothing else to say.